Shaambhavi-Jain/Product_Performance_Analysis/README.md

 - Time (monthly and quarterly)

 Key Findings:
-Created a Tableau Dashboard showing various relations between the data Some of the highlights from the dashboards are:
+Created a Tableau dashboard to visualize data trends and patterns.
+Some highlights from the dashboards are:
 - Paseo was the most profitable product, contributing 30% to overall profits.
 - Sales dropped by 9.5% for 3 products in the fourth quarter of 2014.
 - Products in the enterprise economic segment were identified as unprofitable.